This changeless Reality is pure consciousness. [i]

 Paradigm A (P-A) cannot be described adequately in words or represented clearly by models or constructs, but can only be profoundly and completely embodied or “felt” in the present moment beyond all thinking.
 Nevertheless, we can say that P-A is a state of realizing the inter-relationship, inter-dependence, and inter-being with all of Creation.

-It is helpful to make the distinctions between paradigm A and paradigm B (defined in the next article) in detail.
+It is helpful to make the distinctions between paradigm A and paradigm B in detail.
 The following partial list is meant to help us begin to get the feel of the profound difference between these two worldviews.

 Feeings or emotions, beliefs, attitudes and values in: